 If dogs spend a lot of time outside on rough terrains, they will likely file their nails naturally.
-However, the rate that dog nails grow differs from canine to canine, and most will require nail clipping from time to time.
+However, the rate at which dog nails grow differs from canine to canine, and most will require nail clipping from time to time.

 Overgrown nails are a common problem when nails are not regularly trimmed and taken care of.
 If they grow too long, they can cut into the paw pads and lead to infection.
 As you can imagine, an ingrown dog toenail can become extremely uncomfortable and painful.

-Inflammation and bleeding are common visible signs of nail fractures.
-Moreover, injuries can happen when dogs get their feet trapped or squashed under something heavy.
-In this case, dog nail discoloration may also be present.
-Nail fractures are often susceptible to infection, so they should be kept cleaned and bandaged up when outside.
+Inflammation, bleeding, and nail discoloration are common visible signs of nail fractures.
+They're often susceptible to infection, so wounds should be kept cleaned and bandaged up when outside.

 There are two types of infections that can affect the feet and cause unhealthy dog nails.
-Typically, it will be either a dog nail fungus or bacterial infection.
+Typically, the cause will be either a dog nail fungus or bacterial infection.
 You can usually tell which one the culprit is by the visible symptoms.

-For example, inflammation may not be present in a fungus infection, such as ringworm.
-Instead, this dog nail infection will typically create a crusting appearance on the nail’s surface and the surrounding skin tissue.
-On the other hand, bacterial infections will have more swelling and redness and result in discharge from the nail bed.
+Fungus infections, such as ringworm, will typically create a crusty appearance on the nail’s surface and surrounding skin tissue.
+On the other hand, bacterial dog nail infections will have more inflammation and redness and result in discharge from the nail bed.

-Suppose your dog seems to be cracking or splitting their nails regularly.
-In that case, this could signify that they are missing essential nutrients in their diet.
-For example, keratin, which dog claws are made from, contains over 90 percent protein.
-So, if a dog does not get enough protein through their diet, you will see the adverse effects on their nails.
+Suppose your dog seems to be cracking or splitting their nails regularly — they're likely missing essential nutrients in their diet.
+Since dog claws contain over 90% protein, a dog without enough protein in their diet they will experience problems with their nails.

 Weak, dry, and brittle dog nails reduce the functioning of this part of the paw and can cause pain, too.
 However, you can make brittle nails healthy again with some simple changes in your dog’s diet.

-Lupoid Onychodystrophy is a skin disease that affects the cells around the nails, making them brittle, thick, and deformed.
-The condition can cause the nails to grow out at weird angles, affecting the dog’s mobility.
-In severe cases, the toenails can fall off, resulting in pain and susceptibility to secondary infection.
+Lupoid onychodystrophy is a skin disease that affects the cells around the nails, making them brittle, thick, and deformed.
+The condition can cause the nails to grow at weird angles and affect the dog’s mobility.
+Toenails can fall off in severe cases, resulting in pain and susceptibility to secondary infection.

-Lupoid Onychodystrophy is an immune-mediated condition, meaning it is triggered by an overactive immune system.
-Some breeds are more prone to it than others, such as Gordan setters and German shepherds.
+Lupoid onychodystrophy is an immune-mediated condition, meaning it is triggered by an overactive immune system.
+Some breeds are more prone to it than others, such as Gordon Setters and German Shepherds.